MEAT CHICKENS 2026

 Bred-for-meat chickens

-After growing from downy fluffballs to fully feathered in a heated, protected brooder, Freedom Ranger meat chickens go outside in floorless pasture shelters to keep them safe from predators.
+After growing from downy fluffballs to fully feathered in a heated, protected brooder, Red Ranger meat chickens go outside in floorless pasture shelters to keep them safe from predators.
 The shelters are moved to fresh green grass daily.

 Having access to green plants and fresh air, growing longer than grocery-store chickens, and being able to exercise give the chickens firm-textured, rich-flavored meat.
 The meat may even have a yellow tint from the carotene in the green grass and forbs the chickens consumed.
 Our meat chickens consume grain and are not certified organic.